ruimak/thegig/thegig/README.md

 * **Integrated Content:** Displaying articles and events in the app, instead of redirecting.
 * **Mobile App:** Because we have some experience working with React Native, we would enjoy creating a version of this app for mobile.
 * **Re-building Database:** Ideally we would love to create our own database instead of fetching it from external APIs.
+* **First time popup carousel:** We plan to soon add a carousel that pops up the first time you use the app and suggests bands for you to add, also explaining how to use the app.

 ## Built with
 * [MaterialUI](https://material-ui.com/) - The design framework used